SabotagePerformanceAppraisals/fans-of-less/_pages/a-realistic-and-useful-vision-of-scrum.md

 That is the Scrum I signed up to teach: _no silver bullet_.

-Scrum's specific mechanics are not particularly needed for teams that understand the principles.
-But there is something to the idea of a simple set of rules that can help a team and organization discover where change is needed, something to the idea of a Scrum Master helping change the organization to allow team self management (not *making the team do Scrum*) and focus on the top priority work.
+Scrum's specific mechanics are not the point, and not needed for teams that have internalized the principles.
+But there is something to the idea of a simple set of rules that can help a team and organization discover where change is needed, something to the idea of a Scrum Master helping change the organization to allow team self management (not *making the team do Scrum*) focus on the top priority work, and constantly inspect and adapt.

 That's a useful kind of Scrum.
 We don't need to oversell it with hyperbolic claims.